So which car is more environmentally friendly and how do you calculate the CO2 output of an E.V. versus a Petrol car

 Feel free to sharpen your pencil and prove my calculations wrong.

-I have said it once I will say it again. technology will guide through to better environmental outcomes.
+I have said it once I will say it again. technology will guide through to better environmental outcomes and all this claim of an urgent fix and not supported by the real world.

-Power generation, large capacity battery storage and better materials for making batteries will undoubtedly make the EV to car of the future.
-But as for today its not the shining beacon of environmentally friendly just yet.
+Power generation, large capacity battery storage and better materials for making batteries will undoubtedly make the EV the car of the future.
+But as for today its not the shining beacon of environmentally friendliness just yet.